jacquesgrillotdeveloper/Resume-Builder/README.md

 * Lightning App testing for entering data for resume complete.
 ## Issues
 * PDF version of Resume is not perfect.
 I haven't figured out how to prevent pageblocks from splitting across pages.
 May be resolved via CSS version.
+* Issue with System Administrator profile failing resolved.
+This also resolves Record Types not being assigned on initial loads.
 ## Installation
 * This App is intended to be developed and deployed through Salesforce DX.
     * Simply  fork this repo and deploy via SFDX.